 All students will post two comments on the course website offering questions, critiques, or analysis of readings discussed week to week.
 Each posted comment will focus on an essential issue in one of the readings, or across readings.
-There will be scheduling of these comments so that there are some posted comments to be addressed in each week of the class - but no more than two per week.
+There will be some scheduling of these comments so that there are some posted comments to be addressed in each week of the class - but no more than two per week.
 Each posted comment will be one to two paragraphs at most, and intended for discussion during the class.
-Comments must be posted by Friday night before the Monday where a reading will be discussed.
-This gives presenters a chance to incorporate comments into their presentation..
+Comments must be posted by Sunday at 6pm for the Monday class that will discuss that reading.
+This gives presenters a chance to be aware of class comments before their presentation. incorporate comments into their presentation.